Dennis Kearns: International career

 Kearns was a member of Team Canada at the 1977 and 1978 World Ice Hockey Championships.

 Retirement

 Kearns finished his career with 31 goals and 290 assists for 321 points in 677 games, adding 386 penalty minutes.
-His 55 assists in 1977 remains the franchise record for defencemen [surpassed by Quinn Hughes in the 2021-22 season with 60 assists].
+His 55 assists in 1977 remained the franchise record for defencemen until surpassed by Quinn Hughes in 2022 with 60 assists.
 His 321 career points was the all-time mark for Canucks defencemen for over three decades until surpassed by Mattias Öhlund at the end of the 2009 season.
 His 290 career assists stood as the franchise record for defenceman until being overtaken by Alexander Edler in 2020.

 In retirement, he and his family live in Vancouver, where he owns an insurance business.
 His son, Bracken Kearns, also played hockey professionally with the Florida Panthers, San Jose Sharks, and New York Islanders before retiring in 2019.